TaranVH/2nd-keyboard/README.md

 I know there's a lot of scripts in this repository.
 Look here to see what launches when I start my computer: https://github.com/TaranVH/2nd-keyboard/blob/master/INFO_and_PROFILES/startup_folder_TARAN_Aug_2018.png

-Some of the scripts are #include-d in other scripts.
+Some of the scripts are `#include`d in other scripts.
 The MAIN script from which most others are run, is this one - so, you can start here: https://github.com/TaranVH/2nd-keyboard/blob/master/ALL_MULTIPLE_KEYBOARD_ASSIGNMENTS.ahk

 Some scripts can stand entirely on their own, like this one: https://github.com/TaranVH/2nd-keyboard/blob/master/Taran's_Windows_Mods/Both_Accelerated_Scrolling_1.3_AND_Cursor_click_visualizer.ahk